tinymce/tinymce-docs/demo/tinydrive.md

 ## Live example

 This example shows you how to use Tiny Drive for your file and image management.
-For more information on the Tiny Drive plugin, see the [docs]({{site.baseurl}}/tinydrive/overview/).
+For more information on Tiny Drive, see the [docs]({{site.baseurl}}/tinydrive/).

 {% include codepen.html id="drive-demo" %}